-The summer heat can be stifling for both dogs and humans!
+The summer heat can be stifling for both dogs and humans.
 And when we lose power, it is not only stressful on our own bodies but on our dogs’ as well.
-There are a few steps you can take to keep both you and your dog cool in extreme heat.
+There are a few steps you can take to keep your dog (and you!) safe and cool in extreme heat.

 Most Dogs Aren’t Built for Heat

 Most breeds are built to conserve rather than dissipate heat.
-They don’t have sweat glands, and most of their body is wrapped in fur with little or no exposed skin; they lose heat through the pads of their feet and through their mouths by panting.
-Some breeds need special consideration For example, white or fine-coated breeds, like Bull Terriers and Greyhounds are especially vulnerable to sunburn, while the black coat of dogs like the Schipperke absorbs heat, adding to the danger of overheating and heat stroke.
+They don’t have sweat glands, and most of their body is wrapped in fur with little or no exposed skin.
+As a result, they lose heat through the pads of their feet and through their mouths by panting.

 Keep Water Available